Key Takeaway

 Paying Off Your Debts

-The amount you have been depositing in your settlement account will continue to accumulate over time.
-These funds will then be used to pay the agreed settlement amount to each of your creditors.
+The amount you deposit in your settlement account will continue to accumulate over time.
+These funds will then be used to pay the agreed settlement amount to each of your creditors once you’ve saved enough for each debt.
+One by one, you’ll see your debts paid off, and at the end of this process, you can start with a clean slate.

-Closing Your Accounts
+Once Your Accounts are Settled

 Once your creditors are paid off, your accounts will be closed, and you will be debt-free.